Garbage Can Enclosure | Do It Yourself

 Garbage Can Enclosure

 The trash can corral is handy.
 I can easily reach over the front to toss in trash and recyclables.
-Since the back is open, it's no trouble to grab the cans.
-Although you can easily see through the lattice, from the street the cans are so much less obvious!
+Since the back is open, it’s no trouble to grab the cans.
+Although you can easily see through the lattice, the cans are so much less obvious from the street!

 Related Content: More outdoor projects painted with a Finish Max!